sts10/fgift/README.markdown

 ### Using Rust
 1. [Install Rust](https://www.rust-lang.org/tools/install) if you haven't already
-2. Install FGift: `cargo install --git https://github.com/sts10/fgift --branch main`
+2. Install FGift: `cargo install --git https://github.com/sts10/fgift --locked --branch main`

 You should now be able to run `fgift` from anywhere in your terminal.
 Run `fgift --help` for help.